prkumar/ARK-Assembler/README.md

 # ARK-Assembler

-`ark` is an assembler for [ARK](https://github.com/prkumar/ARK-Processor), an instruction set architecture [we](##Authors) developed at UCSD for CSE 141L, in which we were tasked to design an ISA to complete three specific problems.
-(The `problems*.txt` files contains the ARK instructions for these problemsasd
+`ark` is an assembler for [ARK](https://github.com/prkumar/ARK-Processor), an instruction set architecture [we](##Authors) developed at UCSD for CSE 141L.
+It was designed to complete three specific problems (the `problems*.txt` files contains the ARK instructions for these problems).

 ## Usage